YArch 2024 will take place July 1—26 (note: we will be closed on July 4 and July 5 for the holiday).

-YArch is an intensive, non-credit summer program for current undergraduate students, recent graduates, and working professionals with an interest in architecture and design.
+YArch (pronounced “why-arc”) is a summer architecture program for current undergraduate students, recent graduates, and other adults who have an interest in architecture and design.
 It is an intensive, non-credit program spanning many facets of architecture study.

-For those who are considering a career in architecture, YArch is a way to test the waters before jumping in to graduate study.
+For those considering a career in architecture, YArch is a way to test the waters before jumping into graduate study.
 For those who simply wish to explore a lifelong interest, YArch's challenging curriculum equips participants with new ways of thinking, seeing, and making.

 What former participants say about YArch:

 "The YArch program was a great introduction to many aspects of architecture—studio, history, current practice, academic research, and more.
 It allowed me to better understand the discipline and what my options were both in graduate school and the profession."